cforall/resolv-proto/logs/lab_notes.md

     * `classes = 0x729d40, oclasses = 0x72a860`
     * this environment doesn't seem to work with TD resolver caching, which precludes the environments being shared...
 * Set up flags for choosing environment data structure
-  * PER and ITI build and pass tests for BU-TEC
+  * PER, ITI, and BAS build and pass tests for BU-TEC
-  * started on BAS variant

 ## 16-31 Jan 2019 ##
 * Thesis writing